romanvm/script.module.pyxbmct/docs/examples.rst

 at least 4 arguments, so we have provided it dummy values.
 Also for simplicity's sake we haven't used OOP in this example.

-Now let’s analyze a more complex example.
+Now let's analyze a more complex example.

 Example with interactive controls
 ---------------------------------